 Can I go directly to the Assessment Centre?

 Assessment Centres will accept walk-ins; however, those arriving for testing without an appointment will need to wait while registration and administrative procedures are completed over the phone.
-For safety reasons, Assessment Centres have separate entrances from the hospital.
-Those wishing to be tested for the novel coronavirus are asked not to arrive at the main entrance or through the Emergency Department.

 The St. Catharines Assessment Centre is located behind the Walker Family Cancer Centre at the rear of the St. Catharines Site at 1200 Fourth Ave.
 The centre also has a drive-through service.
 People eligible for this service will be notified when their appointment is booked.